-Mrs L Park Year 9, 10 & 11 Progress Leader; Teacher of Computing
+Mrs L Park MacArthur House Progress Leader; Teacher of Computing

 Key Stage 3 Curriculum

 The Key Stage 3 Curriculum has been designed to satisfy the new National Curriculum for Computing and equip students with the skills required in this digital world.
-In Years 7 and 8 students are taught in mixed ability groups on a carousel basis.
+In Year 7 students receive one hour of computing a week.
+In 8 students are taught in mixed ability groups on a carousel basis.
 There is an option for Year 9 to choose Computer Science, this comprises of four lessons a fortnight and they learn the fundamental skills required should they decide to pursue the subject at KS4.

 Our aim is that students become independent learners and confident users of ICT and Computing within a range of software programs where skills can be transferred and used in a variety of other subject disciplines.
 Students are encouraged to progress and develop their knowledge and understanding in a variety of units covering digital literacy, information technology and computer science.
 They will develop programming skills throughout the 3 years.
 Students are assessed in their work via a range of different methods.

 Students have the opportunity to study GCSE Computing at Key Stage 4 where we use the OCR exam board and follow the GCSE 9-1 Specification Computing J276 (From 2016).